Live Procurement Careers Contact

 Granton Gasworks Railway Station

-Forming the focal point of a £1.3bm regeneration project, Granton Gasworks Railway Station in Edinburgh is a historic Edwardian building that has been given a new lease of life.
+Forming the focal point of a £1.3 billion regeneration project, Granton Gasworks Railway Station in Edinburgh is a historic Edwardian building that has been given a new lease of life.

 Appointed by The City of Edinburgh Council and part funded by Scottish Government, the project was delivered by Kier Construction via the SCAPE Scotland Construction framework and, as part of the regeneration scheme, will make a significant contribution to Edinburgh’s target to become a net zero carbon city by 2030.